alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-Calling `GetRiskScoreIO` constructs a represented request.
-It does not call the service.
+Calling `GetRiskScoreIO` constructs a request description.
+It does not issue the request.

-Mapping over the customers constructs a list of programs:
+Mapping over the customers constructs a list of computations:

 ```csharp
 List<IO<RiskScore>> requests = customers.Map(GetRiskScoreIO);